-- 4. If the candidate being considered wishes, he/she may appear before the committee, alone, or with others of his/her choice.
+- 4. If the candidate being considered wishes, they may appear before the committee, alone, or with others of their choice.
 All persons coming before the committee, at the request of the candidate, must speak from a prepared text and must leave a signed and dated copy of the text with the committee.
 (Additional information can be submitted within 48 hours of the appearance).
 Such a hearing is not an adversarial situation.
 Moreover, if the candidate wishes to appear before the committee prior to its recommendation, the candidate must inform the committee chairperson no later than January 15th, or if it is a tenure consideration in the Fall semester, no later than November 17, to facilitate scheduling. - 5.
 The criterion used by the committee in its evaluations and recommendations of candidates shall be the quality of activity, including keeping current in one's field, within each of the categories listed in Article 4.11.9 (for teaching faculty), Article 8.3.1 (for librarians), Article 7.3.1 (for Counselors), Article 6.8 (for Coaches), and Article 6.9 (for Non-Instructional Athletic Trainers) in the AAUP contract.
 The committee shall weigh these categories in the order listed.
 Any special conditions in the candidate's letter of appointment or subsequent extensions or modifications and the expectations for tenure and promotion established by the candidate's department in its bylaws shall also be considered. - 6.
 The committee shall make a recommendation to the Provost after considering all previously submitted material and recommendations.
 In addition to the Dean's recommendation, the only material not seen by the DEC that the committee will consider is additional information with supporting evidence, given to the committee if the candidate appears before the committee.
-All materials will be transmitted to the Provost for his/her consideration. - 7.
+All materials will be transmitted to the Provost for their consideration. - 7.
 A copy of the committee's recommendation shall be sent to the candidate at the time that the committee sends its recommendations to the Provost. - 8.
-The committee shall rank the candidates for promotion using the following three categories: Recommended, Satisfactory but not Sufficient Progress, and Not Recommended.
+In accordance with bylaws approved by the University President and the University Senate, the committee shall rank the candidates for promotion using the following two categories: Recommended, and Not Recommended.
 In the event of a unanimous vote in the recommended category, the committee shall so inform the Provost and the candidate.
-The following statement will be sent to each candidate each year by the committee: - 9.
-In accordance with bylaws approved by the University President and the University Senate, the Promotion and Tenure Committee ranks the candidates for promotion using the following three categories: Recommended, Satisfactory but not Sufficient Progress and Not Recommended.
-In the event of a unanimous vote in the Recommended category, the Committee shall so inform Provost and the candidate. - 10.
-The committee shall give feedback on its decisions to candidates who: - a. are not recommended for tenure, - b. are not recommended for promotion, or - c. have made satisfactory but not sufficient progress, for promotion using the formats in Appendix A of these bylaws.
+The standard statement (see Appendix A) will be sent to each candidate each year by the committee. - 9.
+In accordance with bylaws approved by the University President and the University Senate, the Promotion and Tenure Committee ranks the candidates for promotion using the following two categories: Recommended and Not Recommended.
+In the event of a unanimous vote in the Recommended category, the Committee shall so inform Provost and the candidate.
+The standard statement (see Appendix A) will be sent to each candidate each year by the committee. - 10.
+In addition to the standard statements of Appendix A of these bylaws, and using the formats in the aforementioned Appendix, the committee shall give feedback on its decisions to candidates who are not recommended for: - a. tenure, or - b. promotion.

-G. In the event that members are replaced mid-term and this results in more than five members up for re-election, the committee shall choose the appropriate number of members by lot and request the University Senate President to extend the terms of those members by one year to restore the system to five and four.
+F. In the event that members are replaced mid-term and this results in more than five members up for re-election, the committee shall choose the appropriate number of members by lot and request the University Senate President to extend the terms of those members by one year to restore the system to five and four.

-See Appendix A of the Promotion and Tenure Bylaws on the next page.
+See Appendix A of the Promotion and Tenure Bylaws below.